Flamenco/stackeditpro/Features.md

 ## Jentify Integration
 We have added the **Jentify Runtime Overlay** to help manage the growing complexity of the application model and UI.
 This separates the actions from the UI, unifies dialogs, and provides a CLI.

+## Jentify Security Integration
+We added the Jentify Security Module to manage logins, authentication, and authorization.

 ## StackEdit 4 Support Removed
 We no longer support StackEdit 4 and the overhead that accompanied it.